-Though many strides have been made in this area, there is much more work to be done.
+Though many strides have been made in diversity at the Curry School, there is much more work to be done.
 Our quest is to create and sustain a learning community that purposefully and strategically acknowledges and values diversity and is committed to preparing educators and other professionals who will, through teaching, research, and service, contribute to a body of knowledge that will result in improved outcomes for all learners.

 To accomplish this goal the Curry administration, faculty, students, and staff will work to:

 * Create a safe space where faculty, students, and staff can engage in courageous conversations about cultural issues that are often not addressed openly in organizations and institutions

 * Increase diversity among faculty and students

 * Work with faculty to transform the curriculum so that every student will be exposed to critical aspects of diversity and equity at the national and international levels in their courses, programs, and research apprenticeships